j-hagedorn/journals_of/content/poems/2019-09-06-the-dark-reactions.md

 of the heavens
 of the mind

+Thrusting hands into ocean-cold dreams,
-All the fears come out like stones.
+all the fears come out like stones.

 Round, the size of hands.
 Already losing their color and roar.